 The court may have required you to participate in classes as part of your custody agreement.
 These could include anger management classes or treatments for substance abuse.

-If this is the case, you could be viewed as having a disadvantage.
-The right lawyer can present your side of the story in court in a professional, thoughtful manner.
+If this is the case, the courts could view you as having a disadvantage.
+The right lawyer can present your side of the story in court professionally and thoughtfully.

 Hiring a Child Custody Lawyer

 Don’t stop getting smart about children and parenting now.
-For more great advice, make sure to check out the rest of the site.
+For more great advice, check out the rest of the site.